timo-reymann/timo-reymann/README.md

 ### Feature requests

-Feature requests will be carefully evaluated by me, and I reverse the right to decline requests that either not comply with the overall goal of a project or my opinion.
+Feature requests will be carefully evaluated by me, and I reserve the right to decline requests that either not comply with the overall goal of a project or my opinion.

 ## Fun (avatar) stuff